Greetings cat lovers all! Skye Blake here, with everything you’ve always wanted to know about cat litter scoops (a.k.a., “pooper scoopers”)!

-So, it’s important to consider the size of the scoop itself and the size and shape of the holes or slots.
+It’s important to consider the size of the scoop itself and the size and shape of the holes or slots.

 Check descriptions and reviews carefully for any products you wish to buy… quality, sizes, colors, etc., can’t be guaranteed by anyone but the manufacturer.